bgreenlee/WeatherBar/index.md

 - Add other weather info (high/low temp, humidity, sunrise/sunset, etc) to the Weather View
 - Change the status menu icon + title to reflect the current conditions
+- Add a timer to update the weather regularly (hint: `NSRunLoop.mainRunLoop().addTimer(refreshTimer!, forMode: NSRunLoopCommonModes)`).
 - Make it so clicking on the Weather View opens a browser with detailed weather information (hint: `NSWorkspace.sharedWorkspace().openURL(url: NSURL)`).
 Note that since we're using a custom view, the menu item isn't highlighted when you mouse over it, so you'll probably want to do something to make it obvious that it is clickable.
 - Add some error handling.
 Right now if we get an unexpected response from the API, for example, bad things will happen.
 - [Write some tests!](https://developer.apple.com/library/mac/documentation/DeveloperTools/Conceptual/testing_with_xcode/Introduction/Introduction.html#//apple_ref/doc/uid/TP40014132-CH1-SW1)
 - Add an app icon.
 This isn't hard, but it can be a pain creating the [various sizes that Apple wants](https://developer.apple.com/library/mac/documentation/GraphicsAnimation/Conceptual/HighResolutionOSX/Optimizing/Optimizing.html).
 Fortunately, there are [tools to make this easier](https://itunes.apple.com/us/app/asset-catalog-creator-app/id809625456?mt=12).
 - Add a preference to launch the app on login.
 I've used the [LaunchAtLoginController](https://github.com/Mozketo/LaunchAtLoginController) library in other apps.
 There's also [this blog post](http://bdunagan.com/2010/09/25/cocoa-tip-enabling-launch-on-startup/), if you want to try porting the code over to Swift.
+- Create an About window.

 ### More Challenging